angela1C/Programming-and-Scripting-Project/README.md

 The Iris data set is then analysed using the python programming language.
 The first part of my analysis looks at an overview of the Fisher Iris data set including some summary statistics that describe the data at a high level and some basic plots that provide an overall picture of the Fisher Iris data set.
 The next part of the analysis looks more closely at the species of iris plant when analysing the data set.
+Summary results are then provided.

+##
+(The purpose of the project is to investigate the Fisher Iris data set using python code.
+My main aim in the project is therefore to learn python programming using the iris data set as the object to work on.
+I intend to use the python documentation to do this.
+A web search on the iris data set will return many pages.
+)

+## (look at a little bit about machine learning)

 ## Problem Statement <a name="problem-statement"></a>
 The project should achieve the following goals: